ksu-cs-textbooks/cis400/content/D-milestones/11-milestone-9/_index.md

 Beyond these core requirements, you may add features and elements as you see fit.
 Moreover, you are encouraged to style the site using CSS.

+{{% notice tip %}}
+An [art package](/files/FlyingSaucerMenuArt.zip) has been provided for you to use in developing your site.
+Or, you can create your own assets!
+{{% /notice %}}

 {{% notice warning %}}
 The example website images are drawn from a prior semester's project.
-You will need to create yours to reflect the information from _this semester's_ project!
-{{% /notice %}}
+You will need to create yours to reflect the information from _this semester's_ project! {{% /notice %}}

 #### Privacy Page